 For example, if the BE6000 host running ESXi 5.1has 32GB of physical RAM, only 30GB of this is available to virtual machines.
 For more information, see “Understanding Memory Overhead” at the following URL:

 A BE6000 deployment must have a one-to-one allocation of vCPUs to physical cores.
 For example, if you have a host with 16 physical cores, you can deploy any combination of virtual machines with a combined requirement of no more than 16 vCPUs.
 There is a special case for ESXi 5.0 and 5.1 if one or more of the virtual machines are running Cisco Unity Connection.
 In this case, you must reserve one vCPU for ESXi, leaving the remaining 15 vCPUs for the installed virtual machines.
-For servers using ESXi5.5, you must configure Unity Connection virtual machines to use High Latency Sensitivity.
-In this case, you need not reserve a vCPU for ESXi.
+For servers using ESXi5.5, you may configure Unity Connection virtual machines to use High Latency Sensitivity.
+In this case and provided that at least one other virtual machine is configured with Normal Latency Sensitivity, you need not reserve a vCPU for ESXi.

 It is unlikely that the latency requirements of the Business Edition applications will limit third-party applications.
 However, you must understand the latency and load requirements of the non-Business Edition applications before installation.

 The DAS and RAID are configured during manufacturing, and no field changes are allowed to the BE6000 or BE7000 Unified Computing System Tested Reference Configuration (TRC).
 The BE6000 TRC is designed to meet the storage requirements of all BE6000 collaboration applications.
 The BE7000 TRC is designed to meet the storage requirements of higher capacity points of these applications as described at the following URL: